bebiksior/httpworkbench/README.md

 HTTP Workbench is a platform for testing HTTP requests and temporarily hosting your PoC pages.

+You can use HTTP Workbench by either self-hosting it on your own server or using the hosted version at [httpworkbench.com](https://httpworkbench.com/).

 This is a v2 version of `ssrf.cvssadvisor.com` which was originally meant for testing HTTP/DNS interactions for SSRF testing, but I ended up using it more for hosting quick PoC testing pages.
+This project is still a work in progress - once we finish all milestones in the roadmap, it will fully replace ssrf.cvssadvisor.com.

 <p align="center">
   <img src="./assets/demo-home.png" alt="HTTP Workbench Home Page" height=650>